How Do Annuities Affect Social Security Retirement Benefits?

 • Depending on the type of annuity you own, it may impact the taxability of your Social Security benefits by raising your taxable income.

-The Impact of Annuities on Your Social Security Retirement Benefits
+How Annuities Impact Your Social Security Benefits

 While annuities will not impact the amount you are eligible for from your Social Security retirement benefits, they can impact Supplemental Security Income (SSI) meant for individuals who are blind, disabled or over age 65 with certain financial qualifications.
 If you or someone you know are receiving or expect to receive SSI benefits and think an annuity may increase your income above eligibility thresholds, it is important to speak with the Social Security Administration and a qualified attorney to discuss options for maintaining your benefits.